dicomgrid/sdk-python/docs/source/quickstart.rst

 Before we begin, to use sdk you need to know `url` of ambrahealth api and user credentials (`username` and `password`).

+You can add `client_name` to api constructors.
+This value will be added to the `SDK` request headers.

 For accessing to api functions you need to `sid` - session identificator.

 If you already have this, you can init api instance: